-The initial budget for all three of these projects was: City Hall Boiler Conversion (\$600,000), Sidewalk Refurbishment (\$240,000) and COMF Boiler Replacement (\$300,000).
-Understanding that the original boiler conversion costs stemmed from the original 2010 ESCO project, it was anticipated that the final costs would be somewhat higher.
-The engineer's estimates are as follows: City Hall Boiler Conversion (\$1,400,000), Sidewalk Refurbishment, including landscaping (\$400,000) and the COMF boiler (\$200,000).
+The initial budget for all three of these projects was: Municipal Complex Steam to Natural Gas Conversion project (\$600,000), Municipal Complex Sidewalk Refurbishment project (\$240,000) and COMF Boiler Replacement Project (\$300,000), a total of \$1,140,000.
+Understanding that the original boiler conversion costs stemmed from the 2011 ESCO project, it was anticipated that the final costs would be somewhat higher.
+The engineer's estimates are as follows: Municipal Complex Steam to Natural Gas Conversion project (\$1,400,000), Municipal Complex Sidewalk Refurbishment project (\$400,000) and the COMF Boiler Replacement Project (\$200,000), a total of \$2,000,000.
 All three projects total additional funding needs of \$860,000.
-A request for proposal for these combined projects was issued on February 27, 2017 and responses are due on March 28, 2017.
-Once received, the attached resolution amounts can be revised to coincide with the actual bids and in conjunction with the public hearing on April 10th.
+A request for proposal for these combined projects was issued on February 27, 2017 and responses were due on March 28, 2017.

-When the additional cost needs were identified, solutions were developed to try and minimize the additional amount of bonding necessary to complete the project.
+When the additional cost needs were identified in the engineer's estimates, solutions were developed to try and minimize the additional amount of bonding necessary to complete the project.
 One solution was to repurpose and utilize the available Insurance Reserve balance of approximately \$638,000 leaving a smaller portion to be additionally bonded.
-With the completed Downtown Complete Streets Improvement Project surplus of \$662,884.61 identified by the Mayor to help reduce the impact of the FY18 General Fund Operating Budget (and as those funds were bonded in nature and more difficult to utilize to reduce operational costs), this report and resolution recommends using the Downtown Complete Streets Improvement Project surplus to support the City Hall Campus Boiler Conversion Project and reassign the Insurance Reserve balance to help offset Health insurance increases and costs in the FY18 budget instead.
+With the completed Downtown Complete Streets Improvement Project surplus of \$662,884.61 identified by the Mayor to help reduce the impact of the FY18 General Fund Operating Budget (and as those funds were bonded in nature and more difficult to utilize to reduce operational costs), this report and resolution recommends using the Downtown Complete Streets Improvement Project surplus to support the Municipal Complex Steam to Natural Gas Conversion project and reassign the Insurance Reserve balance to help offset Health insurance increases and costs in the FY18 budget instead.
 The dollars of both balances are similar and will achieve nearly the same outcomes.